-- 60. When governments make the fight against hunger and undernutrition a top priority, real progress can be achieved.
+- When governments make the fight against hunger and undernutrition a top priority, 57. real progress can be achieved.
 WFP and its partners must work with national governments to ensure that hunger and undernutrition are not viewed as mere by-products of poverty, which it is assumed will disappear if and when poverty decreases.
 Instead, specific measures are required to integrate hunger-reduction measures into broader growth and poverty reduction strategies.
 This implies sufficient policy and operational capacities at the national and the local levels.
 Since its inception in 1962, WFP has worked to fight hunger and promote food and nutrition security through food and nutrition assistance.
 The organization has therefore acquired an unparalleled experience and strong expertise in those issues, reinforced by the knowledge it has gained from close contact with beneficiaries, due to its deep field presence.
-Sharing this experience and knowledge in order to strengthen the capacities of countries to reduce hunger is an approach that WFP has long taken within its activities, and that will become even more relevant in the changing environment of development and humanitarian aid. - and should be designed in a way that reaps double benefits for beneficiaries and is at the same time more cost-effective for WFP.
-Food and non-food local purchasing activities are supporting the capacity of countries and communities to enhance employment opportunities and develop sustainable livelihoods.
+Sharing this experience and knowledge in order to strengthen countries' capacity to reduce hunger is an approach that WFP has long taken within its activities, and that will become even more relevant in the changing environment of development and humanitarian aid. - 58.
+Food and nutrition assistance programmes can and should be designed in a way that reaps double benefits for beneficiaries and is at the same time more cost-effective for WFP.
+Food and non-food local purchasing activities are supporting countries' and communities' capacity to enhance employment opportunities and develop sustainable livelihoods.
 WFP is committed to utilizing its purchasing power, when and where possible, to develop suppliers' capacities and build up with other partners complementary interventions aimed at reinforcing the supply side.
 Pilot local procurement activities can be mainstreamed into WFP's procurement practices and, more importantly, adopted and scaled up by national governments and other actors in agricultural sectors.
-It must be understood, however, that WFP's top priority in procurement is to address humanitarian needs as effectively as possible.
+It must be understood, however, that WFP's top priority in procurement is to address as effectively as possible humanitarian needs.

-62. Goal 1: To use purchasing power to support the sustainable development of food and nutrition security systems, and transform food and nutrition assistance into a productive investment in local communities.
+59. Goal 1: To use purchasing power to support the sustainable development of food and nutrition security systems, and transform food and nutrition assistance into a productive investment in local communities.

-WFP will pursue this goal by: purchasing food locally to support national agricultural sectors, with a special focus on smallholder farming;20 strengthening local transport and communication services and networks through local purchases; and the procurement of other services in a way that ensures a positive spillover effect on broader economic and market development.
+WFP will pursue this goal by: purchasing food locally to support national agricultural sectors, with a special focus on smallholder farming;19 strengthening local transport and communication services and networks through local purchases; and the procurement of other services in a way that ensures a positive spill-over effect on broader economic and market development.
 WFP's priority will be to reach those in need with the right quality and quantity of assistance through local markets whenever feasible, in ways that do not compromise WFP's primary objective to deliver adequate and timely food and nutrition assistance, and that transform such assistance into a productive investment in local communities.
-In many cases, WFP's purchasing power applied in this way could represent a useful partnership opportunity for agencies such as FAO in stimulating a supply response from small farmers.